top of page

 Digging Wells: In My Secret Place

-Oftentimes in our lives there are wells the Lord is calling us to dig or reopen.
-Some we will dig continuously.
-They are places of encounter and intimacy that sustain a deep, authentic walk with Him.
-One of the most essential is the secret place of prayer, where we learn to meet with God alone, behind closed doors.
-In this post, we turn to the words of Jesus and the example of those who walked with God, to rediscover the well of personal prayer.
+There are wells the Lord calls us to dig or reopen throughout our lives, places of encounter and intimacy that sustain a deep, authentic walk with Him.
+Some of these wells we return to again and again.
+One of the most essential is the secret place of prayer, where we meet with God alone, behind closed doors.
+Here, we turn to the words of Jesus and the example of those who walked with Him, to rediscover the well of personal prayer.

-Have you ever found yourself wondering why the Bible doesn’t give more detailed accounts of the prayers of Jesus when He would go off onto a mountainside to be alone with His Father?
-I believe the answer is hidden inside His teaching on prayer in what we call the Sermon on the Mount.
+Have you ever wondered why the Bible gives so few details about the prayers of Jesus when He went up the mountainside to be alone with His Father?
+I believe the answer is found in His own teaching on prayer, in what we call the Sermon on the Mount.

 “But when you pray, go into your most private room, and, closing the door, pray to your Father, who is in secret; and your Father, who sees in secret, will reward you in the open.”
 Matthew 6:6

 Spiritual growth depends a great deal on prayer.
 There is no substitute for personal, private time with the Father.
-In the words of Jesus above, we find three vital truths—each one a key to a prayer life that generates results:
+In the words of Jesus above, we find three vital truths, each one a key to a prayer life that produces results.

 Be Alone With God